Bradshaw/spaceshipsin.space/sources/markdown/out/meta/build-process.md

+#### Code
+The code that generates this website is hosted on my [Git drydock repo](https://drydock.spaceshipsin.space/gaeel/spaceshipsin-space)
+I cannot guarantee that it is fit for your purpose, nor that it is anywhere near the best way to achieve what I've done.
+This is simply the tool I've built for the dual purpose of having a website that I enjoy using, and learning to use node.js and its ecosystem.

 ## Build process
 As the footer of this website says, everything you see here rests on the shoulders of giants standing on mountains of Javascript.
 I'm using [Markdown](https://daringfireball.net/projects/markdown/syntax), [Pug](https://pugjs.org), and [Sass](https://sass-lang.com/) to create all of the content.
 And then a stack of over a million lines of Javascript, mostly in the form of [Gulp](https://gulpjs.com/) plugins, interprets these files to generate the HTML and CSS that I serve to you, the reader.